-- Businesses that are leaders in customer experience enjoy consumers seven times more likely to purchase from the company, eight times more likely to try the company’s additional products and services, and 15 times more likely to speak favorably about the business to their network (Qualtrics).
+- Leading businesses in customer experience enjoy consumers seven times more likely to purchase from the company, eight times more likely to try additional products and services, and 15 times more likely to speak favorably about the business to their network (Qualtrics).

-- On that front, 90% of U.S. consumers tell their networks about their service experiences—both positive and negative (American Express).
+- Around 90% of U.S. consumers tell their networks about their service experiences—both positive and negative (American Express).

 - Customer experience is not just for big companies.
 Nearly 85% of small businesses indicate the primary way they earn customers is by word of mouth (Small Business Trends).

 Customer experience serves as an important brand differentiator that creates a win-win opportunity for both the consumer and business.
 Customers win by having their needs met through personalized experiences geared toward maximum consumer satisfaction.
 The customer also benefits from an enriched, rewarding connection with the brand.
 Companies succeed by generating more qualified leads, converting those prospects into sales, and then retaining the customer by developing lasting brand loyalty.

 Customer experience management offers a strategic focus to help companies:

 Achieve a Deeper Understanding of Customers

 Customer experience is not one size fits all.
 The ability to earn and retain customers requires offering relevant, personalized experiences.
 Segmenting audiences by leveraging unique customer information makes this possible.
 The more targeted a product or service becomes, the more likely it results in a sale.